 Explore the French Broad River on a white-water rafting trip with French Broad Adventures in Marshall.
 Even if you aren’t up for any rapids, kids as young as 4 can still get out on the water for a calm float trip.
 Grab a paddle and get your adrenaline pumping.
 And if you’d prefer to stay dry, French Broad Adventures also offers zip-line tours.

 Set up your tent and make some s’mores at New River State Park in Laurel Springs — you can even paddle up to a campsite, if you came prepared with a canoe or kayak.
 But even if you aren’t staying the night, the park makes for a great day trip: Enjoy a picnic at one of the shelters, learn about the New River’s history — it’s one of the oldest rivers in the United States — in the exhibit hall at the visitor center, and go swimming and enjoy the beach area at the Elk Shoals access.

 Visit the North Carolina Zoo

 See polar bears, otters, elephants, lions, and numerous other creatures at the world’s largest natural-habitat zoo in Asheboro.
 It boasts five miles of trails and walkways, which can take visitors four to six hours to complete, so make sure to plan ahead.
 Check animal feeding times and keeper talks on the animal status boards close to the front entrance.
-And if the kids need a break from all the walking, you can take a ride on a paddleboat, explore the Kaleidoscope Butterfly Garden, or navigate the Air Hike Ropes Course — little kids will loved the Treehouse Trek.
+And if the kids need a break from all the walking, explore the Kaleidoscope Butterfly Garden, or navigate the Air Hike Ropes Course — little kids will love the Treehouse Trek.

 North Carolina Zoo